ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![My_libraries-Agents](<../img/My_libraries-Agents.png>)

 ## What are ELITEA Agents?
 ELITEA Agents are virtual assistants or bots that you can create and customize within the ELITEA interface.
 Each agent is designed to handle a specific task or set of tasks based on the instructions and capabilities you define for it.
-Agents bring prompts, datasources and external to LLM tools into one mechanism allowing to use integrate decisions made by LLMs and actions required to be taken, like search in Google or creating a Jira Tickets, etc. Agents are capable to work with more external tools.
+Agents bring prompts, datasources and external to LLM toolkits into one mechanism allowing to use integrate decisions made by LLMs and actions required to be taken, like search in Google or creating a Jira Tickets, etc. Agents are capable to work with more external toolkits.

 ## How do Agents work?
-When you create an agent, you provide it with a set of instructions, tools or a goal that you want it to accomplish.
+When you create an agent, you provide it with a set of instructions, toolkits or a goal that you want it to accomplish.
 These instructions can be as simple or complex as needed, and they can include steps, conditions, and actions that the agent should take.
 The agent then uses the natural language processing capabilities of selected GPT model to understand and execute the instructions you've provided.

-## Integration with External Tools, Services, and APIs
+## Integration with External toolkits, Services, and APIs

-One of the powerful features of ELITEA Agents is their ability to integrate with a wide range of external tools, services, and APIs.
+One of the powerful features of ELITEA Agents is their ability to integrate with a wide range of external toolkits, services, and APIs.
 This integration enables agents to access and interact with different platforms, empowering them to perform more complex and specialized tasks.
 Below are some examples of integrations that can be set up with ELITEA Agents:

-* **Project Management Tools**: ELITEA Agents can be integrated with tools like JIRA or Trello to help manage projects, track issues, and collaborate with team members efficiently.
+* **Project Management toolkits**: ELITEA Agents can be integrated with toolkits like JIRA or Trello to help manage projects, track issues, and collaborate with team members efficiently.
-* **Test Management Tools**: Integration with tools such as TestRail or qTest can enable agents to assist with test case management, execution, and reporting, enhancing the software testing lifecycle.
+* **Test Management toolkits**: Integration with toolkits such as TestRail or qTest can enable agents to assist with test case management, execution, and reporting, enhancing the software testing lifecycle.
-* **Documentation and Knowledge Base Tools**: Agents can connect to platforms like Confluence to help create, update, and manage documentation and knowledge bases, ensuring that information is always current and accessible.
+* **Documentation and Knowledge Base toolkits**: Agents can connect to platforms like Confluence to help create, update, and manage documentation and knowledge bases, ensuring that information is always current and accessible.
 * **Version Control Systems**: Integration with Git repositories like GitHub or GitLab can allow agents to assist with code management, pull requests, and code reviews, streamlining the development process.
 * **APIs and Web Services**: ELITEA Agents can interact with various APIs and web services, such as Open APIs to retrieve and process data as needed, providing timely and relevant information.
 * **Web Browsers**: Agents can be configured to automate tasks within web browsers, such as web scraping, web searching, or automating web-based workflows, which can significantly reduce manual effort.
-* **Internal Tools and Systems**: ELITEA Agents can also be integrated with internal ELITEA tools (prompts, datasources and agents).
+* **Internal toolkits and Systems**: ELITEA Agents can also be integrated with internal ELITEA toolkits (prompts, datasources and agents).

-By leveraging these integrations, ELITEA Agents can become powerful virtual assistants that help automate and streamline a wide range of tasks across different platforms and tools.
-The specific integrations available may vary based on the capabilities of the ELITEA platform and the APIs or tools you want to connect with.
+By leveraging these integrations, ELITEA Agents can become powerful virtual assistants that help automate and streamline a wide range of tasks across different platforms and toolkits.
+The specific integrations available may vary based on the capabilities of the ELITEA platform and the APIs or toolkits you want to connect with.

-It's important to note that setting up these integrations may require additional configuration and authentication steps, such as providing API keys, access tokens, or configuring webhooks or other communication channels between ELITEA and the external tools or services.
+It's important to note that setting up these integrations may require additional configuration and authentication steps, such as providing API keys, access tokens, or configuring webhooks or other communication channels between ELITEA and the external toolkits or services.
 These steps ensure secure and seamless integration, enabling ELITEA Agents to function effectively within your existing technological ecosystem.

 **Note**: For more information, please check [Alita Tools](https://github.com/ProjectAlita/application-tools) and [Alita SDK](https://github.com/ProjectAlita/alita-sdk) git repos.